dndungu/blank/README.md

 # Deployment

-We use kubernetes on Google Container Engine.
+We recommending using kubernetes on Google Container Engine.

 ## Contributing
 Fork, create PR and cc @dndungu